 Some composers developed their own systems of musical theoretical thought.
 Especially when these were more like procedures for creating music (instead of for general analysis), these were often not incorporated into the generally taught theory of music.
 Some alternative musical theoretical models however have entered main stream music theory education.

-Below are some alternative musical theoretical models and systems:
+Below are some alternative and additional musical theoretical models and systems:

 - Schenkerian analysis